aarpon/hrm_docs/docs/user/resultimages.rst

 ==============

 A comparison of the Maximum Intensity Projections of the raw image and the restored image shows the effect of deconvolution.
+This can be assessed in both XY and XZ projections.

 |MIPResultScreenshot|

 Comparing SFPs
 ==============

-A comparison of the Simulated Fluorescense Process in both the raw image and the restored image also shows the effect of deconvolution and difference in noise.
+A comparison of the `Simulated Fluoresence Process <http://www.svi.nl/SFP>`_ in both the raw image and the restored image also shows the effect of deconvolution and difference in noise.

 |SFPResultScreenshot|